bytecodealliance/jco/README.md

 await $init;
 ```

-This is because it is itself transpiled via `jsct transpile --tla-compat`.
+This is because it is itself transpiled with compatibility for JS environments without top-level await via `jsct transpile --tla-compat`.

 #### `transpile(component: Uint8Array, opts?): Promise<{ files: Record<string, Uint8Array> }>`

-_Transpile a Component to JS._
+Transpile a Component to JS.

-Transpilation options:
+**Transpilation options:**

 * `name?: string` - name for the generated JS file.
 * `instantiation?: bool` - instead of a direct ES module, output the raw instantiation function for custom virtualization.